andrevargas22/andrevargas22/README.md

 - ⚡ Fun fact: ...
 -->

-## 😎 Hey!
-Nice to see you.
+## 😎 Hey there!
+Nice to see you!

----

-Welcome to my page!
 I'm **André Vargas**, a Machine Learning Engineer based in 🇧🇷 **São Paulo, Brazil**, with experience in developing and deploying ML and MLOps solutions.
-I have a solid background in Computer Science and Software Engineering, cloud architectures, CI/CD, and implementing models and APIs in production.
-Demonstrating a holistic and integrated vision in delivering advanced technological solutions, I seek opportunities to expand my MLOps skills, contributing to Machine Learning projects' advancement, efficiency, and scalability.
+I have a solid background in Data Science, Computer Science and Software Engineering, cloud architectures, CI/CD, and implementing models and APIs in production.
+I seek opportunities to expand my MLOps skills, contributing to Machine Learning projects' advancement, efficiency, and scalability.

 ---

-### Things I work with
+### 🔭 Things I work with:

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python" />